Event

 Submission

-The ICDS 2024 conference is now in the process of soliciting submissions of original and innovative papers.
+The ICDS 2025 conference is now in the process of soliciting submissions of original and innovative papers.
 Prospective authors are invited to submit papers in core and/or related areas of digital sovereignty.
 The detailed list of topics can be found in the ‘Call for Papers’.
-Each paper will be reviewed by three experts from International program committee.
+Each paper will be reviewed by three experts from the International Program Committee.

 Submissions should be made through Easychair.